-If Pharmacy terminates the Agreement, it must give PBM at least sixty (60) days' advance notice.
+If Pharmacy terminates the Agreement, it must give PBM at least 60 days' advance notice.
 31 Pa.
 Admin.
 Code § 301.124.

-Pharmacy hereby agrees that in no event including, but not limited to, nonpayment by PBM or Plan Sponsor, insolvency of PBM or Plan Sponsor, or breach of this Agreement, shall Pharmacy bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from, or have any recourse against covered persons or persons other than Plan Sponsor acting on behalf of the covered person for covered drugs as set forth in this Agreement.
-This provision shall not prohibit collecting supplemental charges or copayments in accordance with the terms of the applicable agreement between Plan Sponsor and the covered person.
+Pharmacy hereby agrees that in no event including, but not limited to, nonpayment by PBM or plan sponsor, insolvency of PBM or plan sponsor, or breach of this Agreement, shall Pharmacy bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from, or have any recourse against covered persons or persons other than plan sponsor acting on behalf of the covered person for covered drugs as set forth in this Agreement.
+This provision shall not prohibit collecting supplemental charges or copays in accordance with the terms of the applicable agreement between plan sponsor and the covered person.
 31 Pa.
 Admin.
 Code § 301.122.